A brief history of The Cokenach Estate and its cricket team.

 A gala event was held in 2011 with Nick Eve, the mastermind behind the whole process, able to welcome ex England captain Nasser Hussein and Chair of England selectors Geoff Miller to open the new clubhouse.
 On a glorious summers afternoon the Cokenach team won an exhibition fixture against Buntingford Cricket Club and club chairman Adrian Cossor noted: “Ninety years is a long time, and although the old ground has served us well, it is the right time to move on.”
 Club Vice-Captain Rob Stone also welcomed the move.
 “This is certainly what we need, and it will help increase all aspects of the club.”

 In recent times, Cokenach CC has toured successfully in the West Indies, Kenya and Sri Lanka and the junior teams have swept all before them in the Cambs Leagues.
-The 1st XI now plays in the Cambridgeshire Senior League and the 2nd XI is on the way up from the lower leagues.
+The 1st XI now plays in the Cambridgeshire Junior League.
 The future looks bright for Cokenach for the next few years and leading up to the clubs centenary in 2019.